Willows of Massachusetts

 Subgenus Vetrix

 Not found in New England.
-Historic record (Barnstable) based on misidentification.
-Within the US mostly distributed around the Great Lakes, with some additional isolated locations in Canada.
+The historic record from Barnstable was obviously based on a misidentification.
+Mostly distributed within the US, around the Great Lakes, with isolated locations in Canada.

 Section Cordatae = Hastatae (in part)